orion787/INA__Internet-Network-Assault/README.md

 - Requires C++14 standard or higher.
 - Works on Linux and macOS operating systems.

+## Building a project
+To build the project, run the Python script - build.py

 ## Disclaimer
 This tool is intended for educational purposes and testing servers under your control only.
 Using INA for illegal activities against servers you do not own violates the law.